Priyamaana Thozhi: Reception

 The film received mixed reviews, with The Hindu's Malathi Rangarajan giving the film an average review concluding that "the dialogue sparkles in many a place, the direction is neat and song sequences have been inserted intelligently — but even with such a youthful team what the film lacks is pep and verve."
 Another critic noted that the film "has predictable, clichéd situations, stereotyped characters, and lack-lustre treatment.
 Half-way through the film, you realise which way the script is being steered."
 Rediff.com noted that " the film lacks the freshness and grandeur of other films", while Sify called it "a highly melodramatic and over-the-top movie with no logic".
 The critic however noted "If there is something nice about Priyamana Thozhi, it is Sridevi as Julie who looks like a dream, with her controlled and understated performance and steals the show."
 Visual Dasan of Kalki praised Vikraman for making a film which can be watched with family.
 New Straits Times wrote "wish Vikram had been as meticulous with the storyline and given us something new and more believable".
 Indiainfo wrote "This is typical Vikraman's film: neatly packed sentiment film.
 The thin storyline is laced with good humor and deft screenplay.
 Unlike his past films, this film is not so great, just a good family entertainer.
 But its slow pace irks the audience.
 A few scenes reminds us of Vikraman's earlier film like SOORYA VAMSAM and UNNIDATHIL ENNAI KODUTHEN".

-Sridevi was nominated for the Filmfare Best Tamil Supporting Actress Award in 2004 for her performance as Julie.
+Box office

 Priyamaana Thozhi became an average grosser, the first of his career for director Vikraman.
 He has since struggled to recapture the success that he achieved before this film with his subsequent ventures.
 Vikraman felt the climax scene was cinematic and since he made the same story in both the languages simultaneously in quick succession he couldn't able to concentrate on the script hence it didn't do well though it did not gave any losses.
-The film was remade in Kannada as Hoo with V. Ravichandran.
+The film was remade in Kannada as Hoo (2010).